 Celebrating Sanctuary is back with our new series of Bitesize Digital events to keep you inspired and entertained wherever you are joining us from.
 We will be bringing you some new artists over the coming months some of who will be performing on our live programme as well, so if you're in the Birmingham area keep an eye out for up coming events.

-An irresistible performance by tropical rhythms and Afro-Cuban sound from the streets of eastern Cuba.
+To start off the series we had a beautiful performance of Eastern European folk music followed by tropical rhythms and Afro-Cuban sound from the streets of eastern Cuba.

 Son Yambu – Sunday 21st August 3pm

 Son Yambu play authentic 'Son Cubano' or Cuban son - the essential Afro-Cuban music originating from the streets of eastern Cuba at the turn of the last century.
 Son is a fusion of Spanish and African rhythms and is the root of all salsa music.

 Formed in 2011, Son Yambu features a new generation of musicians who are all passionate about maintaining the traditions of the genre, continuing the Buena Vista legacy that put Cuban music back on the map in 1997.